Joshua-Noakes1/Spotify-Activity-Bot/README.md

 # Spotify-Activity-Bot
-A project that allows arching of Spotify playback through Twitter.
+A project that allows archiving of Spotify playback through Twitter.